 Looking at the fabric here are the different parts highlighted.

-While using the yarn I mentioned before – Drops Air – which is a worsted weight yarn and a US size J (6.0 mm) hook, each jasmine stitch is approximately 2.25’’/5.5 cm in both width and height.
+Using the yarn I mentioned before, which is a worsted weight yarn and a US size J (6.0 mm) hook, each jasmine stitch is approximately 2.25’’/5.5 cm in both width and height.

 However, this depends on how much or how little you lengthen your loops.
-I lengthen mine to about 1’’/2.5 cm but it is just the measurement that I get with the natural hook movement.
-You will find your measurement as soon as you make your first puff stitches.
+I lengthen mine to about 1’’/2.5 cm but that is just the measure that I get with the natural hook movement.
+You will find your measure as soon as you make your first puff stitches.